polski.directory

 Beginner

-• "Without people, even paradise becomes boring."
-Human company is essential to happiness.
-No matter how beautiful or comfortable a place is, solitude makes it …
+• Literally: "Without people, even paradise becomes boring."
+The proverb argues that human company is so essential to happiness that even the most perfect place …

 Beginner